shakir85/gitlab/README.md

 # gl
-This is my crappy CLI tool for working with Gitlab runners.
-It only provides a basic: list, create, and delete ops.
-I created this project mainly to teach myself the [Python Click library](https://click.palletsprojects.com/en/8.1.x/).
-This is not an actively maintained project.
-I may add more stuff to it but this project is really just for fun.
-You should always use the official Gitlab CLI.
-But if you're curious about how to use this tool, then this is how:
+This is a crappy CLI tool for getting things done with Gitlab runners.
+It's got the basics covered: listing, creating, and deleting ops, that's about it.
+I started this project mostly to teach myself the [Python Click library](https://click.palletsprojects.com/en/8.1.x/).
+Just so you know, it's not exactly a pet project I'm babysitting 24/7.
+I might toss in some more features down the road, but it's mostly just for kicks and giggles.
+If you're itching to explore how this tool works, well, here's how:

-Clone the repo then run
+Clone the repo, then run
 ```sh
 python3 -m pip install --editable .
 ```